jamespfennell/xz/README.md

 ## Thanks

-The lzma2 C library was written by Lasse Collin.
+The lzma2 C library was mostly written by Lasse Collin.
 The documentation for this library is really excellent, which made this package so much easier to write.

 ## License